 This at-home kit contains tests for Lead, Bacteria, Pesticide, Iron, Copper, Alkalinity, pH, Hardness, Chlorine, Nitrates and Nitrites.
 A cinch to use plus it is made in the USA and 100% guaranteed.
 Works with well water as well as water from your municipal of community water system.

-Ultimate 55 Gallon Water Barrel Combo: As of this writing, this combo is less than $%100 which is a great deal.
-Everyone should have at least one.
+Ultimate 55 Gallon Water Barrel Combo: Everyone should have at least one.
 Remember, if storing in your garage or on pavers, place the filled barrel on a wooden platform and not directly on the concrete.

 The Prepper’s Water Survival Guide: You can survive up to three weeks without food, but only three days without water.
 When catastrophe strikes, having enough water can spell the difference between life and death.
 This book offers a step-by-step plan with straightforward information you can easily follow.
 Written by my friend Daisy Luther, I recommended the book for everyone’s survival library!

 No Rinse Cleansing & Deodorizing Bathing Wipes: One wipe is more than enough for a complete “bath”.
 These are a good backup when traditional showers are not available such as the week or weeks following a disaster.
 Also good for the sick room as well as camping, boating, hiking and such.
 Here is my review.